jinyoungch/xyz/posts/thoughts/on-application.md

 In other words, your ideas are bound by the constraints of the physical world.

-As a counter perspective, it often amazes me how unhindered the field of software engineering is when it comes to the act of creating, much less the idea of deploying an individual creation to a wide-reaching platform like the internet.
+As a counter perspective, it often amazes me how unhindered the field of programming is when it comes to the act of creating, much less the idea of deploying an individual creation to a wide-reaching platform like the internet.

 All you need is a text editor/IDE, internet connection, and some programming language(s) and frameworks to structure and consolidate your thoughts onto the computer's logic.